What are the Key Benefits of Online Cloud Backup and Storage?

 Sadly, many aren’t.
 More than 50 percent, in fact.

-And this oversight can lead to devastating consequences: 60 percent of small businesses close their doors within six months of losing data.
+Sounds unlikely?
+Ask the 60 percent of small businesses forced to close their doors within six months of an incident.

 #1.
 Disaster Recovery for Complete Peace of Mind

 But even the most sincere error can lead to profound problems.
 A deleted folder here, an infected attachment there: any minor misstep has the power to lose key files or render them useless.

 This is a major problem if you rely on local storage only.
 Just one version of an important file may exist — and if it’s lost, it’s lost.

 Can you imagine calling a valued client to tell them a crucial document has vanished?
 Or requesting a wealth of sensitive data again, taking up more of their precious time?

 Cyber-attacks (such as ransomware) or hardware failures can result in far bigger data loss too.
 Weeks and months of hard work may be lost in seconds, with no way to recover it.

 Online cloud backup and storage eliminates this danger.

 On-site mistakes or misunderstandings can be fixed in next to no time.
 The aftermath of security breaches is smoother and less disruptive: you’ll regain access to your data once your system is safe to operate again.